Doncaster: Road

 Doncaster sits on the European route E15 and is the starting point of European route E13.
 The E13 connects Doncaster, Sheffield and Nottingham to London.
 In the United Kingdom, European route designators are not displayed on road signs.
 The intended motorway design is evidenced in road maps.
 The M1 was extended northward to Leeds, which is why the E13 starts at Doncaster and follows the path of the M18 and the M1.

 Doncaster is situated on the A1(M) and M18 motorways, within 20 minutes of the key M1 and M62 motorways.

-The 15 mi A1(M) motorway bypass cost £6 million and was opened by Ernest Marples in 1961.
+The 15 mile A1(M) motorway was planned from July 1938, with an inquiry.
+It was to be 11 mile, a dual carriageway 120 ft wide, with cycle tracks, from the Sun Inn at Bentley, through Alverley, Warmsworth, going near Wadworth, and Tickhill, joining south of Bawtry; the transport ministry authorised this route in June 1939.
+But in August 1950 the Transport Minister revised the route to start at the Red House as the former route had a weak bridge, with no vehicles over 30 tons allowed.
+The £5m bypass route was announced on July 12 1956, to be 15 miles.
+Construction started in June 1959.
+The bypass subsequently cost £6 million and was opened by Ernest Marples on July 31 1961.
 The former route is now the A638 and partly the A614 to Blyth.

 Buses

 Bus services in the area are operated predominantly by First South Yorkshire and Stagecoach East Midlands.
 Routes connect the city with Barnsley, Gainsborough, Retford, Scunthorpe and Worksop.
 Long-distance National Express coach routes travel to Birmingham, Hull, London and Newcastle.

 New developments include campus facilities for Doncaster College and the Frenchgate Interchange, a unification of bus and railway stations with the Frenchgate Centre.
 The extension to the shopping centre and the new bus station opened on 8 June 2006, when all Doncaster bus routes started to use the station.